Ever feel like you woke up on the wrong side of the century?

 So do I. That’s why I write Sparkling Vintage Fiction … among other things.

 What’s Sparkling Vintage Fiction?
 Squeaky clean historical fiction set in the early 20th century.
-From the Edwardian era through World War II, with a particular fondness for the 1920s.
+From the Edwardian era through World War II, with a special fondness for the 1920s.
 Stories that whisk you back to a time period as engaging as today–but with better manners and snappier dialogue.

 Hollywood, California, 1933.
 Selling perfume in a department store is far from the life Helen Corrigan envisioned when she headed for Hollywood with stars in her eyes.
 Beneath the glittering façade, things in Tinseltown are seldom what they seem, and Helen fights to maintain her moral scruples amid trials and temptations.
 However, she’s not about to give up on her dream.
 All she needs is a lucky break.
 But what if the only “break” involves her heart?